PacLII Home | Databases | WorldLII | Search | Feedback

 (a) he or she is sponsored by an organisation or another party; or

-(b) the subsistence, allo allocation or transport allowances has been provided for the officer other than the Government.
+(b) the subsistence, allocation or transport allowances has been provided for the officer other than the Government.

 56 Repatriation